To,

 III.
 NOMINATION AND REMUNERATION COMMITTEE:

-During the Financial Year 2023-24 under review 4 (Four) meetings of the Nomination and
+During the Financial Year 2024-25 under review 3 (Three) meetings of the Nomination and

 The Composition of Nomination and Remuneration Committee as follows: